Zamyatin/Zamyatin/README.md

 ---
 ## Tech Stacks
-I started writing in **Ruby** and raw **JS**, have moved to **Go**, and am currently learning **Rust**.
-Experience with **Java & Spring Cloud**, although I'm no master.
-Spring (or anything JRE) seems heavy for microservices, but then again, it's battle tested and there are loads of Java devs in the world.
-Kotlin could be interesting, but still JRE.
+I started writing in **Ruby** and raw **JS**, I've worked in **Python**, supported **Java/Spring** .
+Recently I've taken a fascination with **Go**, and have been dabbling in **Rust** and server-side Swift.
+At the end of the day, I honestly believe Go will replace Python as the defacto language for Operations (if it hasn't already) - including, possibly, scripting.
+I'm digging Rust because it really forces an understanding of computing, but really holding out hope for server-side Swift as it is far more composable, and seems to provide the same (or possibly better) memory safety.

-**Typescript** is the only way I surive Javascript/Node environments these days. :) Obviously working in systems, I am perfectly comfortable in **bash** and **Powershell** (when necessary).
+My experience with **Java & Spring Cloud** is primarily in application delivery, support, and some debugging.
+Spring (or anything JRE) always seemed heavy for microservices (especially in the containerized world).
+Finally, **Typescript** is the only way I surive Javascript/Node environments these days. :) Obviously working in systems, I am perfectly comfortable in **bash** and **Powershell** (though if you're scripting in Bash or Powershell that's a systems smell to me, and I'd argue you should be using or building a tool).

-Coding Bucket List:
-* Learn Lisp, Haskell, Elixir.
-* Wrap head around functional programming concepts at a deep level.
-* Play in "big" data more & take a dive into **Julia**.
-* Figure out if [**Bazel**](https://bazel.build) is the end-all be-all of build systems.

-I have supported hundreds of concurrent services running at Enterprise scale in Java, Node, Elixir, Go, Ruby, and Python.
+I have supported hundreds of concurrent services running at Enterprise scale in Java/Spring, Go, Elixir, Node, Ruby, and Python.

-I can also get around some frontend frameworks.
-Most comfortable in React, but can get around in Vue and Angular.
-I started in Ember and Backbone, and hope to never go back - it inevitably turns into Code Spaghetti!
+I can also navigate frontend frameworks - React, Angular, Vue, Ember, Backbone.
+I'm far from calling myself a frontend dev, but I started in Ember and Backbone, and eventually moved to React, then Angular

 Deployment environments include **Kubernetes**, straight **VM**, and **"serverless"** service architectures (Cloud Functions, Cloud Run/Knative stacks).
 Often mixed environments where the service fits the job.
 * Cloud: Google Cloud, AWS, some Azure (prefer GCP > Azure > AWS)